Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 "What we can say is we are looking at sabotage, with hijack still on the cards," said that source, a senior Malaysian police official.

-All three sources declined to be identified because they were not authorised to speak to the media and due to the sensitivity of the investigation.
+All three sources declined to be identified because they were not authorized to speak to the media and due to the sensitivity of the investigation.

 Officials at Malaysia's Ministry of Transport, the official point of contact for information on the investigation, did not return calls seeking comment.